kinoko/web-proxy/README.md

 ```
 $ docker run -e WEB_HOST="example.com" -e WEB_LOCATION="/subloc" --name test-web-page ...
 ```
+This case the proxied container can be accessed with `http://example.com/subloc`.

 ## HTTPS Certification
 If you want proxied with https connection, you need to put `*.crt` and `*.key` files on the directry `/etc/nginx/certs`.
 The certification files are named by domain as `example.com.crt` or `example.com.key`.